rfwatson/octoplex/README.md

   mediaServer:
     streamKey: live                    # defaults to "live"
     host: rtmp.example.com             # defaults to "localhost"
-    tls:                               # optional.
-If RTMPS is enabled, defaults to a
+    tls:                               # optional TLS settings; RTMPS support is automatic.
-      cert: /etc/mycert.pem            # self-signed keypair corresponding to the host
+      cert: /etc/mycert.pem            # If you omit cert/key, a self-signed keypair will be
-      key: /etc/mykey.pem              # key.
+      key: /etc/mykey.pem              # generated using the `host` value above.
     rtmp:
       enabled: true                    # defaults to false
       ip: 127.0.0.1                    # defaults to 127.0.0.1